 Renault Group designs and builds vehicles and parts for sale in 125 countries, and sold more than three million vehicles in 2016.
 The company realised early on that pursuing circular economy objectives made good business sense as a strategy for optimising resource use and minimising environmental impacts.
 Renault’s circular economy strategy is multi-pronged and includes remanufacturing of engine parts, creating a ‘second life’ for electric batteries, and increasing the ‘short-loop’ recycling of raw materials in the sector, which is the focus of this case study.

-To pursue the idea of short-loop recycling, Renault set up an experimental platform for end-of-life vehicle (ELV) recycling called Innovative CAR REcycling 95% (ICARRE 95), supported by the EU LIFE Programme.
+Short-loops are conceived as approaches to recycling raw materials such as steel, copper, textiles, and plastics, keeping them as much as possible in the local automotive industry.
+To pursue this idea, Renault set up an experimental platform for end-of-life vehicle (ELV) recycling called Innovative CAR REcycling 95% (ICARRE 95), supported by the EU LIFE Programme.
 The high-level goal was to be completely closed loop, inputting materials from ELVs into new vehicles at the same level of performance as those derived from virgin sources.
-Short-loops are set up to recycle raw materials such as steel, copper, textiles, and plastics, keeping them as much as possible in the local automotive industry.
 Currently, 36% of the total mass of a newly produced Renault vehicle in Europe is made from recycled materials, and 85% of an ELV is recyclable.

 However, the supply chain for recycled plastic is poorly developed, and the lack of a predictable and secure stream of materials creates difficulties in planning manufacturing operations.
 In this context, Renault’s basic motivation for pursuing such a strategy is to secure a stable supply of materials to manufacture its cars as economically and with as low an environmental impact as possible.
 The longer-term goal is to lower the cost of recycled versus virgin materials, thus creating positive revenues for all players in the supply chain.